ehren/ceto/README.md

 ### Safety Status

-100% safe* ceto programs, free of the ```unsafe``` keyword, should operate on the mantra that if something can't safely be passed by ref it should be copied.
+100% safe* ceto programs, free of the ```unsafe``` keyword, should operate on the maxim that if something can't safely be passed by ref it should be copied.
 If it's expensive to copy, wrap it in a class to refcount it.
 When copies occur is as in C++ (aided by "always (const) auto" for python-style unannotated variable declarations).
 When something is (implicitly) passed by raw C++ reference is also as in C++ (no call-side borrow syntax required).
 Cases of potential memory unsafety when passing a ref due to aliasing/invalidation through the other arguments are stopped at the call site via hidden static_asserts.
 Evading these checks with the keyword ```unsafe``` can lead to wild non-local propagation of memory unsafety as in the method ```bad``` below:

 ```python
 # Example Output: 1